 The process of getting a dental crown begins with a consultation, where one of our dentists will examine your teeth, gums, and the state of your oral health to assess whether a dental crown is well-suited to address your concerns.
-X-rays and photographs will be taken to determine the ideal dimensions for the dental crown and help ensure a precise fit within your surrounding teeth.
-The tooth is numbed, carefully prepared, and a digital scan is made of the tooth which is sent to a high-quality dental lab.
-If you have any mercury amalgam fillings in the tooth, a rubber dam will be used to protect you while your tooth is being prepared.
+X-rays and photographs will be taken to determine the health of the tooth beforehand.
+The tooth is numbed, carefully prepared, and a digital scan is taken of the tooth which is sent to a high-quality dental lab for the crown fabrication.
+If you have any mercury amalgam fillings in the tooth, a rubber dam or Isolite isolation system will be used to protect you while your tooth is being prepared.
 In the meantime, a custom temporary crown is placed to protect your tooth while your permanent crown is fabricated.
-Your final restoration will then be bonded to the tooth, protecting it and providing support for years to come.
+In a couple of weeks, you will return to the office and your final restoration will then be bonded to the tooth, protecting it and providing support for years to come.

 How Long Do Dental Crowns Last?

 Dental crowns usually last anywhere from 5 to 10 years, but their durability ultimately depends on your oral hygiene and lifestyle habits, as well as the location of the damaged tooth.
 Good oral hygiene and a healthy lifestyle can achieve results that last decades.
 If you tend to clench or grind your teeth, or lead a stressful lifestyle, our dental team recommends wearing a night guard to protect your teeth during sleep.
 If you play contact sports, a mouth guard is recommended to prevent a traumatic dental injury to your teeth and smile.
 Regular dental cleanings will increase the longevity of your dental crowns and natural teeth, and wearing a protective night guard can often inhibit unnecessary damage to crowns and prolong their lifespan.

 The cost of a dental crown varies and depends on a variety of factors, including: